developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/pb3x/airbeam/rammanagement/index.md

 ---
-title: RAM Management Property
+title: RamManagement Property
 productversion: '1.4'
 product: Enterprise Browser
 layout: guide.html
 subhead: PocketBrowser 3.x APIs
 ---

-The RAMManagement Property of the AirBEAMSmart ActiveX Object instructs the AirBEAM Smart client whether or not to use the RAM Management mode.
+The RamManagement Property of the AirBEAMSmart ActiveX Object instructs the AirBEAM Smart client whether or not to use the RAM Management mode.

 <div id="SyntaxSpan" style="display:block">
 <blockquote>